 Q. Can I do wild card searches on the names?
 A. Absolutely.
 Simply type at least 2 characters on the name and select "contains".
 This will ensure the Passenger Search finds all the records that contain those specific letters.

 Q. Can I look up a passenger by ship or port?
 A. Of course.
 In Passenger Search, narrow your search with either the Wizard or One Page Form.
-This will allow you to do a more advanced search with filters such as Gender, Marital Status, Arrival Time Period, Ship Name, Departure Port, Passenger ID, and much more.
+This will allow you to do a more advanced search with filters such as Gender, Marital Status, Year of Arrival, Ship Name, Departure Port, Passenger ID, and much more.

 Q. Can I do a soundex search to get all names that sound like my ancestor's name but are spelled differently?
 A. The Ellis Island database uses a customized system that provides a choice of alternate spellings for the name that sound the same, for instance Smith, Smyth and Smythe.
 Access this by clicking on "sounds like" on your search.
 While we do not do a soundex search per se, searching in this manner will generate a list of possible phonetic equivalents for a broader search.

 Q. Why do I have to pay by the page?
 A. Ship manifests from 1820 through mid-July 1907 are 1-page.
 Thereafter, the manifests are 2-pages.
 You may purchase just one page, but since there is valuable historical information featured on each page, you may want to purchase both pages.
 Plus, the 2nd page of a 2-page manifest is offered at a discount.

 Note: The ship manifests from 1925 to 1957 will all show as 2-pages.
 However, the U.S. Citizen pages from those years are only 1-page manifests.
 We apologize for any confusion.